Pyridoxine 5'-O-beta-D-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and pyridoxine, whereas its two products are UDP and 5'-O-beta-D-glucosylpyridoxine.
+The two substrates of this enzyme characterised from pea are pyridoxine and UDP-glucose.
+Its products are 5'-O-β-D-glucosylpyridoxine and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:pyridoxine 5'-O-beta-D-glucosyltransferase.
 Other names in common use include UDP-glucose:pyridoxine 5'-O-beta-glucosyltransferase, uridine diphosphoglucose-pyridoxine 5'-beta-glucosyltransferase, and UDP-glucose-pyridoxine glucosyltransferase.